Freight Shipping from Houston to Miami

 How much does it cost to ship freight from Houston to Miami?

-Full truckload (FTL) rates from Houston, TX to Miami, FL currently range from $2,705-$3,334 for a standard dry van load over the 1,258-mile route.
+Full truckload (FTL) rates from Houston, TX to Miami, FL currently range $2,705-$3,334 (roughly $2.17-$2.65 per mile over 1,258 miles).
 LTL shipments typically cost $892-$1,469 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Miami?